Restaurants Need Mobile Friendly Websites. Period.

 1. Having a website isn’t enough

-Thus, your spot on the search engine result page (SERP) could drastically drop if you don’t meet Google’s mobile-friendly specifications.
+Your position on search engine result pages (SERPs) could drastically drop if you don’t meet Google’s mobile-friendly specifications.
 Studies have also come out to illustrate the importance of mobile-friendly websites for restaurants:

 A recent study shows that when users encounter sites that weren’t designed with mobile devices in mind, 48% reported feeling frustrated and annoyed when visiting websites. -Via Restaurant Engine